-- (1) At each annual general meeting, the Association must determine the amount of the annual subscription (if any) for the following calendar year with the date for payment of the annual subscription being confirmed as the 1st December - (2) The Association may determine that any new member who joins after the start of a calendar year must, for that calendar year, pay a subscription fee equal to- - (a) the full annual subscription; or - (b) a pro rata annual subscription based on the remaining part of the calendar year; or - (c) a fixed amount determined from time to time by the Association. - (3) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.
+- (1) At each annual general meeting, the Association must determine - - (a) the process for setting the amount of the annual subscription (if any) for the following calendar year; and with the date for payment of the annual subscription being confirmed as the 1st December - (b) the date for payment of the annual subscription. - (2) The Association may determine that a lower annual subscription is payable by associate members. - (23) The Association may determine that any new member who joins after the start of a calendar year must, for that calendar year, pay a subscription fee equal to- - (a) the full annual subscription; or

+- (b) a pro rata annual subscription based on the remaining part of the calendar year; or - (c) a fixed amount determined from time to time by the Association. - (34) The rights of a member (including the right to vote) who has not paid the annual subscription by the due date are suspended until the subscription is paid.